 The final section, Mass Media (1945-1950), features his work for major fashion and lifestyle magazines, such as Ebony, Circuit’s Smart Woman, and Glamour, in addition to his freelance work and early photo essays for Life, such as the aforementioned Harlem Gand Leader.
-While working for Life, he documented a range of subjects, from couture fashion in Paris to segregation, street life, and poverty around the world.
+While working for Life, he documented a range of events and subjects, from couture fashion in Paris to segregation, street life, and poverty around the world.

 Gordon Parks Photography at the National Gallery of Art

 The exhibition Gordon Parks: The New Tide, Early Work 1940–1950 will be on view in the West Building of the National Gallery of Art in Washington until February 18th, 2019.
 It is curated by Philip Brookman, consulting curator, department of photographs, National Gallery of Art, Washington.

 There will be a series of related programs accompanying the show, such as the Retrospective of Films by Gordon Parks and Related Subjects between January 5th and February 17th, 2019, John Wilmerding Symposium on American Art and Community Celebration: Artists and the American Community on February 8th and 9th, and much more.